New Features on IFDB

 -Votes that are cast incorrectly (for instance, voting for a Twine game in a Choicescript poll) or fraudulently (for instance, using sockpuppet accounts) may be removed.

--For system- or genre-specific polls, games additionally must have the appropriate system or genre listed on their IFDB page under the specified field.
+-For system-specific polls, games additionally must have the appropriate system or genre listed on their IFDB page under the specified field.

--Each poll will have a link to an IFDB search listing eligible games.
+-Each poll will have a link to an IFDB search listing suggested games.
+Outside of system-based polls, users can vote for any game they feel fits the criteria.

 -Any IFDB user can edit game pages to confirm eligibility.
 However, malicious editing (such as adding every genre to a game or adding incorrect systems to a game) will be reverted or removed.